 These people are seeking alternatives and in many cases turning to one of two product types.

 1) Some are seeking a new home or a newer main level master bedroom floorplan that gives them all the updates they been desiring without renovation of their current home and a layout that's more conducive to their anticipated lifestyle of the next few decades.
 In many cases, this home is also in a less expensive market since they are planning on retirement or have already retired.
+Click on any towns below to view homes with main level bedrooms in the town below:

 2) Others are seeking a change of pace and looking for a walkable, liveable, more urban environment.
 In some cases, they are seeking mid-level condos or charming renovated rowhomes.
 The main goal for most people looking for this type of product is to be able to walk to the restaurants, stores and community-centered activities they want to focus on in this next chapter of their life.
+Take a look at some of the popular urban areas that people move to when looking to downsize homes.
+Select any towns below to see rowhomes and townhomes in the towns below.

 Making this type of move comes with some unique challenges.
 For most people, they've been in their current residence for much of their adult life.
 They possibly raised their children there and have some of the most important memories of their life at their home.
 This means that when selling it's not only important that they capitalize financially to make the best of the nest egg they've built, but it can be difficult to move on to the next chapter, leaving what they've become so accustomed to behind.